Jojo-99/100DaysOfCloud/README.md

 The reason that why I start this challenge is I want to improve my Cloud knowledge and get ready for future work.

-At the end of the challenge, I want to gain the Solutions Architect Associate certificate.
+At the end of the challenge, I want to gain the Solutions Architect Associate certificate & Developer Associate.

 - [LinkedIn: jojo-dong](https://www.linkedin.com/in/jojo-dong-1a1a171b3/)